francismudzungayiri/30day_ReactJS/README.md

 - **Responsive Design**: Ensuring the card looks good on different screen sizes.

 This project is a great starting point for understanding React fundamentals and building interactive UIs.

+# DAY 002 - Counter App

+The **Counter App** project is a ReactJS application that allows users to increment, decrement, and reset a counter.
+It focuses on building interactivity and managing state within a React application.

+## Concepts Used

+- **React Components**: Structuring the app into functional components.
+- **State Management**: Using the `useState` hook to manage the counter's value.
+- **Event Handling**: Handling user interactions like button clicks.
+- **Props**: Passing functions and data between components.
+- **Conditional Rendering**: Displaying different UI elements based on the counter's state.

+This project helps reinforce the basics of React and introduces dynamic behavior in applications.